OpenstackForkedProjects/openstack-tutorial/tutorial/basic_services.rst

 OpenStack components use an SQL database and an AMQP-compatible system to share the current status of the cloud and to communicate to each other.
-Multiple SQL databases are supported, although the most commonly used is MySQL.
+Multiple SQL databases are supported, although the most commonly used is MariaDB.
 Also multiple AMQP systems are supported, but again, the most common used is RabbitMQ.

 Since the architecture is higly distributed, a request done on